dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

  - vagrant
 ---

 The [OpenShift Origin](http://www.openshift.org/) project provides [Ansible](http://www.ansible.com) playbooks and roles for installing OpenShift on various infratructure.
 I'm going to try out the example using [Vagrant](http://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/) on my Mac.
 I'm not very familiar with Vagrant or OpenShift v3 yet, so I'm just going to think out loud and see how it goes.
+I've also recently started [testing OpenShift Enterprise](/blog/2015/07/28/Testing-OpenShift-Enterprise-V3).

 ## Some Background ##